skatlaz/skatlaz_server_ai/README.md

 Developed by Skatlaz.

-This project is Open Source and Freeware.
+This software is Open Source and Freeware.

-You are free to use, study, modify and distribute the software according to the license terms included with each MCP package.
+You are free to study, modify, distribute and use the software according to the license included with the project.

 ---

 # 🌐 Skatlaz

-Official Website:
+Website:

 [https://skatlaz.com](https://skatlaz.com)